-As of November 2017, the US natural gas pipeline network consisted of approximately 3 million miles of mainline, gathering and distribution systems.
+In 2019, the US natural gas pipeline network consisted of approximately 3 million miles of mainline, gathering and distribution systems.
 Approximately 1,200 entities (many of which are affiliated) operate the interstate and intrastate transmission system, and more than 1,300 entities operate the distribution system.
-The US network serves more than 69 million households, more than 5.4 million commercial customers and over 185,000 industrial and power generation consumers.
+The network serves more than 75 million customers, including approximately 5.4 million commercial customers and over 185,000 industrial and power generation consumers.

-The DoE's 2015 Quadrennial Energy Review report predicted that the US interstate transmission network will continue to expand until 2030.
+The US Department of Energy's (DOE) 2015 Quadrennial Energy Review report predicted that the US interstate transmission network will continue to expand until 2030.
 Between 2015 and 2030, the DoE anticipates the addition of 38 to 46.5 bcf/d (billion cubic feet per day) of interstate pipeline capacity at a cost of between US\$42 billion and US\$53.5 billion.
 The DoE projects that much of that expansion and investment will be front-loaded (2015-2020), with subsequent years (2021-2030) experiencing slower rates of expansion and comparatively less investment.
 The DoE's long-term forecast of slower interstate transmission capacity expansion and lower investment reflects the fact that much of future natural gas production and demand are expected to be in close geographic proximity with one another, thereby reducing the need for additional infrastructure.
 The DoE's long-term projections also reflect its expectation that existing natural gas pipelines will support much of the changing supply and demand conditions and government energy policies.